Common Questions About ADHD & Productivity Coaching

 -

 I require at least 24 hours’ notice to reschedule a session.
-Sessions missed without notice are forfeited.
+Sessions missed without notice may be forfeited.

 This policy protects both of our time and supports the consistency that makes coaching effective.